20IP/Housing_prediction/README.md

-# Advange Regression.
-Housing predict Price
+# Advanced Regression
-> Advanced modeling application with Lasso and Ridge regression to predict house prices.
+> Research and apply techniques learned in ML2 to analyze use advanced regression model with lasso and ridge to predict house price.

 ## Table of Contents